zero-to-prod/data-model/README.md

 - [Easy Instantiation](#instantiating-from-data): Create class instances from arrays or objects with automatic type casting.
 - [Type Casting](#automatic-instantiation): Supports primitives, custom classes, enums, and more.
-- Describe Syntax: Describe how to resolve a value before .
+- Attribute Transformations: Describe how to resolve a value before instantiation.
 - Required Properties: Enforce required properties with descriptive exceptions.
 - Dynamic Property Setters: Define dynamic property setters for advanced use cases.